-Site development plans shall be approved only upon a finding of compliance with the following standards:
+Site plans shall be approved upon a finding of compliance with the following standards:

-- A. The site development plan must comply with all standards of this article and all applicable requirements of this ordinance and all other applicable laws and regulations. - B. The site must be designed in a manner that is harmonious, to the greatest extent possible, with the uses and character of the surrounding area. - C. The site must be designed to minimize hazards to adjacent property and to reduce the negative effects of traffic, noise, smoke, fumes, and glare to the maximum extent possible. - D. Unless a more specific design standard is required by the City through a different ordinance, all uses and structures subject to site development plan review shall comply with the following standards: - Traffic Circulation.
+- A. The plan must comply with all standards of this article and all applicable requirements of this ordinance and all other applicable laws and regulations. - B. The site must be designed to minimize hazards to adjacent property and to reduce the negative effects of traffic, noise, smoke, fumes, and glare to the surrounding area.
+Compliance with the standards of Section 13.60.C. shall be deemed to satisfy the requirements of this provision. - C. Unless a more specific design standard is required by the City through a different ordinance, all uses and structures subject to site plan review shall comply with the following standards: - Traffic Circulation.
 The number, location, size of access and entry points, and internal vehicular and pedestrian circulation routes shall be designed to promote safe and efficient access to and from the site, and circulation within the site.
 In reviewing traffic features, the number, spacing, and alignment of existing and proposed access points shall be considered relative to their impact on traffic movement on abutting streets and adjacent properties.
-Right-of-way recommendations for streets shall be met and setbacks from such streets shall be measured accordingly. - 2.
-Stormwater.
+Right-of-way recommendations for streets shall be met and setbacks from such streets shall be measured accordingly. - Stormwater.
 Stormwater detention and drainage systems shall be designed so the removal of surface waters will not adversely affect neighboring properties or public stormwater drainage systems.
-Unless impractical, stormwater shall be removed from all roofs, canopies, and paved areas by underground surface drainage system. - 3.
+Stormwater detention and drainage systems shall comply with the requirements of this ordinance. - 3.
 Landscaping.
-The landscape shall be preserved in its natural state, insofar as practicable, by minimizing unnecessary tree and soil removal, and any grade changes shall be in keeping with the general appearance of neighboring developed areas.
-Tree preservation and landscaping shall comply with the requirements of this ordinance to protect the natural environment, enhance the aesthetics of the community, reduce the nuisance effects of intense uses, and buffer potentially incompatible uses from one another. - 4.
+Tree preservation and landscaping shall comply with the requirements of this ordinance. - 4.
 Lighting.
-Lighting shall be designed to minimize glare on adjacent properties and public streets.
-As a condition of site development plan approval, reduction of lighting during non-business hours may be required. - 5.
-Utility Service.
-All utility service shall be underground, unless impractical and approved by the City engineer. - 6.
+Lighting shall comply with the requirements of this ordinance.

+- 5. Utility Service.
+All utility service shall be underground, unless impractical and approved by the City engineer.
+Utility service shall comply with the requirements of this ordinance. - 6.
 Exterior Uses.
-Exposed storage areas, machinery, heating and cooling units, service areas, loading areas, utility buildings and structures, and similar accessory areas shall be located to have a minimum negative effect on adjacent properties, and shall be screened, as required, to ensure compatibility with surrounding properties. - 7.
+Exposed storage areas, machinery, heating and cooling units, service areas, loading areas, utility buildings and structures, and similar accessory areas shall comply with the requirements of this ordinance. - 7.
 Emergency Access.
-All buildings and structures shall be readily accessible to emergency vehicles. - 8.
+All buildings and structures shall be readily accessible to emergency vehicles, and shall comply with the requirements of this ordinance. - 8.
 Water and Sewer.
-Water and sewer installations shall comply with all City specifications and requirements. - 9.
+Water and sewer installations shall comply with all City codes and ordinances and with the requirements of this ordinance. - 9.
 Signs.
-Permitted signs shall be located to avoid creating distractions, obstructions, and visual clutter.
+Signs shall comply with all City codes and ordinances and with the requirements of this ordinance. - 10.
+Building Design.
+New or substantially remodeled buildings shall comply with the requirements of this ordinance.